TERMS AND CONDITIONS OF SALE

 The simple overrun of the delivery time does not give any right to compensation.

 5.2.
-Delivery tracking Upon issuing an Acknowledgement, an order tracking number shall be provided to the Customer to enable the latter to track the progress of the delivery of his/her Order.
+Delivery tracking upon issuing an Acknowledgement, an order tracking number shall be provided to the Customer to enable the latter to track the progress of the delivery of their Order.
 The Customer may either:

 - Click on a hypertext link featuring the Order confirmation, or

 - Type the order tracking number of their Order in the parcel tracking area of carrier’s web site.

 5.3.
 Presentation of the package to the Customer

 Upon the “Express” delivery, the goods ordered shall be delivered to the Customer’s personal address, wherever the location, such as its floor, provided that the delivery person is provided with the entry codes or access which the Customer requires to deliver the goods.